paulcosmos/new-world-template/content/services/driveways.md

 layout: servicepage
 desc: Our expert team can work with you to design and create a beautiful outdoor living space that's perfectly suited to your property.
 From concept to finished project, we have the creativity and experience to bring your ideas to life.
 services:
-- Garden re-design
-- Garden pathways
+- Resin-bound driveways
-- Garden maintenance
+- Concrete driveways
-- Turfing
+- Block paved driveways
-- Timber edging
+- Stone & gravel driveways
-- Brick edging
+- Brick & Cobblestone driveways
-- Concrete & block paving
+- Asphalt & tarmac driveways
-- Garden wall construction
-- Garden retaining walls
-- Gazebos & pergolas
+- Patterned & Imprinted driveways
 weight: 6
 image: "images/driveway.jpg"
 backgroundImage: images/driveway-hero.jpg